oldjpwilson/NewsPlatform/src/README.md

 In this repository, the dev branch is used for working on localhost.
 To run the server for development use: `python manage.py runserver --settings=newsPlatform.settings.development`.
 The admin user password is `newsplatform`.

+**IMPORTANT** - when working in development it's important to use the settings argument: `--settings=newsPlatform.settings.development` in every `python manage.py` command.

 ## Settings

 There are three settings in the projects root folder: **newsPlatform**.
 One for base settings.
 One for development (localhost) and one for production (live)